axx2xu/heterodyne/README.md

 ## User Inputs in Program

+- After pressing the “START” button, a new window will pop up, prompting the user to enter the device number, comments, and to select the file save path.
+The program will then begin.
 - Starting wavelength for laser 3 and laser 4.
 - Start and end beat frequency.
 - Acceptable threshold within start frequency.